kisman2000/refmapper/README.md

 Remapped shadow field/method counters do not work correctly

 Mixins with override methods are not currently supported(`WIP`)

+Mixins from child packages are not currently supported

 # Special thanks to
 [**cattyn**](https://github.com/cattyngmd)/[**ferret**](https://github.com/cattyngmd/ferret) for example of this readme